June 29, 2013

 1793 - The first patent for a stove was issued -- to Robert Haeterick.

 1912 - From the Hey!
 Let’s Have a Bit of Fun file: Silas Christoferson thought and thought of how to use his 15 minutes of fame and darn-near came close to using it all and then some with this stunt.
 Mr. Christoferson became the first airplane pilot to take off from theroof of a hotel!
-He did the deed from atop the Multnomah Hotel in PortlandOR.
+He did the deed from atop the Multnomah Hotel in 1927 - Charles A. Lindbergh was presented the first Distinguished Flying Cross.
+No, he never took off from the roof of a hotel.

-1936 - The Presbyterian Church of America was formed in PhiladelphiaPA.
+1936 - The Presbyterian Church of America was formed in

-1949 - Hank Williams sang a show-stopper on the stage of the Grand Ole Opry at the Ryman Auditorium in Nashville.
-He sang the classic Lovesick Blues, one of his most beloved songs.
+1949 - Hank Williams sang a show-stopper on the stage of the Grand Ole Opry at the Ryman Auditorium in

 1961 - Roy Orbison was wrapping up a week at number one on the Billboard record chart with Running Scared, his first number one hit.
 Orbison recorded 23 hits for the pop charts, but only one other song made it to number one: Oh Pretty Woman in 1964.
 He came close with a number two effort, Crying, number four with Dream Baby and number five with Mean Woman Blues.
 Orbison was inducted into the Rock and Roll Hall of Fame in 1987; but suffered a fatal heart attack just one year later.